Sunraj751/todo/Readme.md

     Hooks can be used to make them **stateful** | Requires different syntax to use Hooks Constructors are not used| Constructors used to store state

-    - **Explanation**
-        1. _Class Component_ comes with render method to render stuff onto screen.
-        2. Export default is used to export only 1 object (function, variable, class) from the file
-        3. Now these Components are imported into main component i.e. `App.js`
+- Now these Components are imported into main component i.e. `App.js`

     _Main Component_
     ```jsx
         import React from "react";